ax-va/Interactive-Data-Visualization-Dale-2023/README.md

 ```
 http://localhost:8000/sandpit/
 ```
-Press to open the Console panel: Ctrl+Shift+J
+Press Ctrl+Shift+J to open the Console panel.

-Stop the server: Ctrl+C
+Press Ctrl+C to stop the server.

 ## MongoDB
 Install manually on Ubuntu: